datacarpentry/spreadsheet-ecology-lesson/_episodes/00-intro.md

 > ## Questions:
 > - How many people have used spreadsheets in their research?
-> - How many people have accidentally done something that make them
+> - How many people have accidentally done something that made them
 > frustrated or sad?
 {: .callout}